-Practicum provides students with a semester-long opportunity to gain actual counseling experience while being closely supervised by an individual with significant experience in the field.
-Practicum training takes place in the Center for Educational and Psychological Services (CEPS).
+Advanced Practicum provides students with a semester-long opportunity to gain actual counseling experience while being closely supervised by an individual with significant experience in the field.
+Advanced Practicum training takes place at the Dean Hope Center.
 This center is located on the Teachers College campus (676 Thorndike Hall) and serves as the primary practicum training facility for graduate students enrolled in a variety of educational disciplines.
 The CEPS provides psychological assessment, counseling and educational/vocational testing to individuals, couples and families residing in the New York City area.
 Students will be responsible for seeing individual clients, attending weekly supervision and participating in case conferences.
 Practicum is a semester-long course and generally begins the first week of class and ends the last week of class.